rdtarvin/RADseq_Quito_2017/workshop_quito_day_3.md

 WORKSHOP QUITO - DAY 3
+STACKS WITH ddRAD
 ===

 1. Getting started with github and downloading data